SamMed05/sm_blog/_posts/2022-12-29-thoughts-about-ai.md

 Unlike the complex interfaces of previous years—with some AI models being public yet requiring proficiency in programming to be used—the easy, accessible and extremely user-friendly way these new models were presented made more and more people willing to try them out.
 All you are asked to do is give a prompt and click the "Submit" button or press ENTER on the keyboard.

+{: .box-note}
+<span class="material-icons-outlined">info</span> **Note:** Artificial intelligence is a relatively new discipline, but it has also developed swiftly, so many people who now start to encounter these advanced types of AI for the first time truly believe there's magic happening under the hood.
+Writer Arthur Clarke once said that "*any sufficiently advanced technology is indistinguishable from magic*" (the third and most famous of the [Clarke's three laws](https://en.wikipedia.org/wiki/Clarke%27s_three_laws)) and this applies particularly in this case.
+It's critical to remember that no sort of magic is involved but rather a clever combination of advanced techniques from mathematics and computer science.

 This sudden popularity of AI generators, first with **DALL·E 2** (followed by a free unofficial bot formerly called DALL-E Mini, now known as Craiyon), then with **ChatGPT**, has given the world a first glimpse of the possible effects that artificial intelligences with those capabilities could have on modern society.
 I’ll soon explain exactly what I’m talking about, but first let me tell you about my experience of this year.

 ### My experience with AI